cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 git commit -m "Initial commit after cloning skeleton"
 ```

 You probably want to run `./reflex-platform/try-reflex` to set up and populate your caches.
-Some parts of this can take a while; if you've never tried reflex before, the `try-reflex` process is:
+Some parts of this can take a while; if you've never tried reflex before, the `try-reflex` script will:
 1. Download / install Nix (fairly quick, it's around 22MB)
 2. Ask you to manually input whether to configure binary caches.
 Definitely say yes.
 3. Download / build whatever is needed for Reflex / GHCJS environment. *This* part will take a while.
-To give you a general idea, I tried this on the default "hashicorp/precise64" Vagrant box with an internet connection of ~100 Mbit/s (fixed to match mine with [this](https://alexbilbie.com/2014/11/vagrant-dns/)) running on my 2016 Mac and it took about 30 minutes.
+To give you a general idea, I tried this on the default "hashicorp/precise64" Vagrant box with an internet connection of ~100 Mbit/s (fixed to match my usual speed with [this](https://alexbilbie.com/2014/11/vagrant-dns/)) running on my 2016 Mac and it took about 30 minutes.
 I'd recommend letting this run in the background while you follow along with the rest of the setup.
 Keep in mind that this is roughly the lead time to expect if you ever update `reflex-platform` in the future.

 One thing you should notice is that the `default.nix` file is re-using the Nix expression from the reflex-platform submodule.
 We're going to keep this, but know that this means that our entry point will be fundamentally different from the previous posts, where we built it up from scratch.
 Some settings are pre-filled in this `default.nix`; to see the full list (it's not too long) check the reflex-platform/project/default.nix [here](https://github.com/reflex-frp/reflex-platform/blob/7e002c573a3d7d3224eb2154ae55fc898e67d211/project/default.nix).